Phase-space analysis and pseudodifferential calculus on the Heisenberg group

 With this point of view, it appears crucial to be able to use localization operators in space variables {\it and} in frequencies: the latter are Fourier multipliers.
 The theory of pseudodifferential operators provides a framework in which both points of view are unified: multiplication operators {\it and} Fourier multipliers are indeed pseudodifferential operators.
 More precisely, a pseudodifferential operator is defined by its {\it symbol} which is a function on the phase space: the symbol of the operator of multiplication by $\phi(x)$ is the function $(x,\xi)\mapsto \phi(x)$ and the symbol of the Fourier multiplier $\chi(D)$ is the function $(x,\xi)\mapsto\chi(\xi)$.

 With pseudodifferential operators comes the concept of properties which hold {\it microlocally}.
-A function $f$ satisfies a property $(P)$ locally if for any cut-off function $\chi$, the function $\chi f$ satisfies $(P)$; similarly, replacing the function $\chi$ by a pseudodifferential operator with symbol supported in a given subset $\Omega$ of the phase-space, one gets a property satisfied microlocally in $\Omega$.
-This notion allows a closer perception of the singularities of a function: in the 70's was developed the notion of {\it wave front} (analytic, ${\mathcal C}^\infty$ etc.).
-The idea is to associate with a given function $f$ a region of the phase space where, microlocally, $f$ is analytic or ${\mathcal C}^\infty$, etc. This region is by definition the complement of the wave front set.
+A function $f$ satisfies a property $(P)$ locally if for all cut-off function $\chi$, the function $\chi f$ satisfies $(P)$; similarly, replacing the functions $\chi$ by a pseudodifferential operator with symbol supported in a given subset $\Omega$ of the phase-space, one gets a property satisfied microlocally in $\Omega$.
+This notion allows a closer perception of the singularities of a function: in the 70's was developed the notion of {\it wave fronts}, analytic wave front, ${\mathcal C}^\infty$ wave front, etc. The idea is to associate with a given function $f$ a region of the phase space where, microlocally, $f$ is analytic or ${\mathcal C}^\infty$ or whatever else: this region is by definition the complement of the wave front.